Paras-is-coding/MovieFlix/README.md

 - If user is requesting route not available.
 We can just create not-found.js in app dir. and it will be shown

+## CLIENT VS SERVER COMPONENTS
+- by default components are server , use client;   is used to make it client
+- there are different scenerios in which we use either of them look at next.js site

+## INTERACTING WITH DATABASE
+- Here we are using contact form for interaction
+- CREATE mongodb account, CREATE project, CREATE database -npm install mongodb
+   -npm install mongoose
+- For connection there's setup code search in GOOGLE/ChatGPT
+   - CREATE folder : 'utils' inside 'src'  and file 'dbCon.js' inside utils CLICK ON : connect -> driver -> copyConnnectionString(add to .env.local as MONGODB_URL(replace<password> and between/databasename?))

+   - CREATE folder: 'models' inside 'src' there create db schemas  and model eg contact.js for contact -> import mongoose and create schema

+- After dbConn and creating schema - we used to use express for getting data and adding db but here is no backend soo..
+ # APP/API/ROUTE.JS
+ - inside APP/API/ -we'll hit contact page in this case by - CREATE folder 'contact' ->create file route.js -> THIS WILL WORK AS : http://localhost:300/api/contact call from postman -> SO INSIDE THAT FILE WE'LL WRITE SERVER CODE FOR HANDELING ROUTE -> then we'll call that page from frontend(also in next/acts as fullstack eg from contactForm component|handleSubmit) -add mongoose to next.config.js

 ## USED SITES